ABOUT THE ARTIST

 Kyle von Wrangel Kinsey

 As years went by, what started as play grew into a more concerted pursuit of artistic visions.
 In High School Kyle entered and won various art shows with his drawings, ceramic creations, and fused glass pieces.
-High school was followed by college at St. John's College and all the art and beauty in and around Santa Fe.
-Though far from his Studio, Kyle kept his artistic juices flowing parallel to the intellectual ones by sketching regularly and entertained himself with the composition of many lyrical poems and songs.
+High school was followed by philosophical explorations at St. John's College and all the art and beauty in and around Santa Fe.
+Though far from his Studio, Kyle kept his artistic juices flowing parallel to the intellectual ones by sketching regularly and entertained himself with the composition of lyrical poems and songs.

 At the end of 2002 Kyle moved back to Seattle to pursue his art full time.
 Moving in with his grandmother, Kyle was able to both work and pursue his Artistic Visions in the studio in which his earliest work had been done.